10 tax tips for getting extra cash this end of financial year

 2. Claim tax deductions for charity donations

+An easy tax tip for getting extra cash is to keep track of the donations you make to charity throughout the year.
 Any donations to a registered charity of $2 or more are instantly deductible.
 If you’ve been thinking of giving to a charity, bringing the timing forward could put more in your tax return this year.
 Note that you cannot claim for a donation that provides you with a benefit, such as raffle tickets or the cost of attending fundraising dinners.